insideout/ai/_posts/_archive/2020-01-23-six-nations-broadcasts-to-get-aws-machine-learning-stats.md

 ---
 category: news
 title: "Six Nations broadcasts to get AWS machine learning stats"
-excerpt: "This is streamed and analysed by AWS platforms like SageMaker and then delivered as insights back to the live TV broadcasts. \"The introduction of the advanced statistics – powered by AWS – in the 2019 Guinness Six Nations Championship was just the ..."
+excerpt: "This is streamed and analysed by AWS platforms like SageMaker and then delivered as insights back to the live TV broadcasts. \"The introduction of the advanced statistics – powered by AWS – in the 2019 Guinness Six Nations Championship was just the start of how we are planning to change the game of rugby through advanced in-game analytics ..."
 publishedDateTime: 2020-01-23T00:30:00Z
 webUrl: "https://www.cloudpro.co.uk/saas/8393/six-nations-broadcasts-to-get-aws-machine-learning-stats"
 type: article